NewPath-Consulting/Wild-Apricot-Press/README.md

 ## Installing and Configuring the WAP Plugin

 On the WordPress admin dashboard, using the left menu, navigate to to Plugins > Add New.
-Upload the plugin compressed archive (zip) and activate.
+Upload the plugin compressed archive (zip) and ensure the plugin is activated.

 To configure the WildApricot Press, the WildApricot API settings must be configured.

 ### Create an Authorized Application in WildApricot

 WildApricot Press communicates with your WildApricot website via the WildApricot API using an "Authorized Application."
-To create a WildApricot authorized application, navigate to WAP Settings > Authorization, and follow the instructions there to acquire the authorized application credentials.
+To create a WildApricot authorized application, use the [WildApricot administrative settings to create a WordPress authorized application](https://gethelp.wildapricot.com/en/articles/199).
+With your API key, client ID and client secret, navigate to WAP Settings > Authorization, and follow the instructions there to apply the WildApricot keys.

 <img width="946" alt="wap authorization" src="https://user-images.githubusercontent.com/458134/131910967-158c659d-9f73-4be2-b84a-4683bd6b8975.png">